Atopsxv/Learn-Tech/README.md

 - [Being GooFy with windows part 1](https://github.com/Atopsxv/Learn-Tech/releases/GooFy-aH-Script).
 READ BEFORE PROCEED!
 Made by me.

 ### Alternatives for basic programs.
+- Best browser right now has to be [Thorium](https://thorium.rocks/) because of how well its made & its great compatibility support.
+Ive tested myself & got other people to test & noticed a faster difference in website load times.
+Just an amazing browser try it out!

 - Use [ventoy](https://www.ventoy.net) to boot (multible isos) with instead of any other iso file boot tool such as rufus or etcher as you need multiple usbs for 1 iso file to be booted.
 Here is a [vid](https://youtu.be/EgcC_40wyKs?si=RFZxsYGy8mXAjlnI) on what it is & how to set it up.
 Keep in mind how much storage is on your usb.

-- [Legendary Launcher]() aka debloated Epic Games but requires commands with cmd to use it.

-- Best browser right now in my opinion is [Thorium](https://thorium.rocks/) because of how well its made & its great compatibility support.
-Ive tested myself & got other people to test & noticed a faster difference in website load times.